OscFig/OscFig/README.md

 <br>

-- 🔭 I’m currently working on my last month at Lambda School
 - 🌱 I’m currently learning [Ant Design](https://ant.design/)  🐜 🐜 🐜
 - 👯 I’m looking to collaborate on anything new or exciting
 - 🥅 Future Goals: I would love to start my new career somewhere in Pheonix, AZ  🏜️ 🥵